 Antibiotics act on bacteria and fungi by blocking certain biochemical activities necessary for the living of bacteria.
 On the other hand, the virus uses the host machinery for survival and replication.
 Hence, antiviral drugs work differently to antibiotics.
 They interfere with the viral enzymes to destroy them.

 37. Becoming exposed to or infected with an infectious microbe does not necessarily mean developing a noticeable disease.
 Explain.

 Our immune system fights disease-causing pathogens and clears them by killing to give us protection from disease.
 When we get exposed to certain pathogen our immune system sends active cells that kill and clear the pathogen.
-Because of the immune system we don’t often get disease despite getting exposed to infectious microbe.
+Owing to our immune system, we don’t often get the disease despite getting exposed to the infectious microbe.

 38. Give any four factors necessary for a healthy person.

 Clean water and a hygienic surrounding can keep us away from water and airborne diseases.

 We should keep our body clean to be healthy.

 Hygienic and nutritious food help to boost the immune system hence a balanced diet is essential for being healthy.

 Vaccination against severe disease is very essential to be healthy.